stephenprill/portfolio/README.md

 # Portfolio

-Portfolio for Stephen Prill, the First of His Name, King of the Andals and the First Men, Lord of the Seven Kingdoms and Protector of the Realm.
+Portfolio for Stephen Prill, the First of His Name, King of the Andals and the First Men, Lord of the Seven Kingdoms and Protector of the Realm:

 [http://www.stephenprill.com](http://www.stephenprill.com)